-A VRRP or VRRP-E session must be globally enabled using the protocol vrrp command in RBridge ID configuration mode.
+A VRRP session must be globally enabled using the protocol vrrp command in RBridge ID configuration mode.

 Preemption is enabled by default for VRRP, and disabled by default on VRRP-E. Assuming that preemption is disabled in a VRRP session, perform the following steps on a VRRP backup device.